-The Pilgrim Console allows you to remotely configure how the SDK will respond to different visit events and control the flow of information to a webhook or third party.
-The sections below provide further detail on configuring your Pilgrim Console for success.
+The Pilgrim SDK section of your Foursquare Developer Console allows you to remotely configure how the SDK will respond to different visit events, as well as control the flow of information to a webhook or third party service.
+The sections below provide further detail to help you configure your Pilgrim Console for success.

 Accessing your Console